Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ### Reprojecting the layer {#reproject}

-Once your layers have been downloaded in QGIS, you will notice on the bottom right that the data is projected in web mercator, or WGS 84.
+Once your layers have been downloaded in QGIS, you will notice on the bottom right that the data is projected in web mercator, or WGS 84 or EPSG:4326 (4326 is the EPSG identifier of WGS84 and WGS84 is the name for the standard coordinate frame for the Earth).
 To re-project the layer, you must know which coordinate system would work best for your data.
-That answer depends on where in the world your data is located.
+And that answer depends on where in the world your data is located.

-_OTF means "On the Fly"_

 ![](/assets/reproject.png)
+_On the bottom right, you can see the projection of your layer in QGIS.
+In this instance, the layer is projected in the default "EPSG: 4326 (OTF)".
+OTF means "On the Fly"_

 If the data is located in a small area, such as a city, county, or even state/province, you should use a local coordinate system-- such as UTM.
 UTM Zones are designed to minimize distortions for the regions and zones that they cover.